Charles Schwab vs Fidelity 2026: Which Brokerage Should You Choose?

 Who's Schwab Best For?

-Active traders, people who want in-person branch access, small business owners managing retirement accounts (SEP-IRA, Solo 401k), and investors who want a checking account and brokerage living under the same roof.
+Active traders, people who want to walk into a physical branch, small business owners managing retirement accounts (SEP-IRA, Solo 401k), and anyone who wants checking and investing all in one place.

 8-chapter comprehensive budgeting guide with 3 interactive calculators.
 Stop living paycheck to paycheck.